chuongmep/CadPythonShell/README.md

 - Interactive IronPython interpreter for exploring the API
   - With syntax highlighting and autocompletion (in the console only)
   - Based on the [IronLab](http://code.google.com/p/ironlab/) project
 - Batteries included!
-(Python standard library is bundled as a resource in the `RpsRuntime.dll`)
+(Python standard library is bundled as a resource in the `CADRuntime.dll`)
 - Full access to the .NET framework and the Autocad and Civil3D API
 - Configurable "environment" variables that can be used in your scripts
 - Save "external scripts" for reuse and start collecting your awesome hacks!